-We recommend that you read the following post to learn about this phenomenon: IVF treatment abroad: costs, benefits and best countries.
+We recommend that you read the following post to learn about this technique: IVF treatment abroad: costs, benefits and best countries.

-The cost if infertility treatments depends mainly on the technique used, the country, and the fertility clinic chosen.
+The cost of infertility treatments depends mainly on the technique used, the country, and the fertility clinic chosen.

 On average, the price of intrauterine insemination (IUI) can start at $700 and can come to $1,600, while the costs of IVF can range from $3,500 to $5,000.